dwd/Metre/BUILD.md

 make -j12
 ```

 You'll now have the executable built as `./build/metre`, relative to the source tree.
+You'll
+want to look at the bad example config file at `./metre.conf.xml` and you'll need a DNSSEC
+keys file, which you could make *insecurely* by `dig .
+DNSSEC > ./keys`.

 Serves
 ----